 Living in Groups

 Researchers believe that one of the main reasons why humpback whales live in groups is to reduce predation.
 As a group, they can scare away predators or even attack and kill them.

-Whales are known to possess some cooperative measures that scare away the predator.
-They usually migrate in circles with their head pointing in and the tails out.
+Whales are known to possess some suitable measures that scare away the predator.
+They usually migrate in circles with their head pointing in and their tails out.
 In case of any attack, each whale will use its tail accordingly to kill the predator.